|

 stand opposed to the liberal change agents and we stand opposed to the

-scriptural authority for those practices discussed in the past four
+authority for those practices discussed in the past four articles, and

-articles, and are not opening wide the door to liberalism.
+are not opening wide the door to liberalism.
+Furthermore, I believe

-Furthermore, I believe the accusation can more accurately be turned
+the accusation can more accurately be turned around on the

 Assisting Non-Saints